- Search The Registry

 *John Robinson was born on this date in 1905.
 He was a Black aviator and activist.

 John Charles Robinson was born in Carrabelle, Florida, and spent his early years in Gulfport, Mississippi.
 His father died when he was a baby, leaving him and his four-year-old sister, Bertha, with their mother, Celeste Robinson, who then married Charles Cobb.
 Robinson was inspired by flight at an early age.
 According to one account, in 1910, Robinson was seven years old when he witnessed a float-equipped biplane flown in Gulfport, Mississippi.

 Robinson completed his education at Gulfport High School for the Colored in 1919, where he developed a strong interest in mechanics and machinery.
 Robinson could not continue his education in Gulfport; Blacks were barred from continuing their education beyond the tenth grade.
 He subsequently made preparations to attend the Tuskegee Institute in September 1921.
 He studied automotive mechanical science, graduating three years later.
 In addition to studying automobiles, he learned math, literature, composition, and history.

 He repeatedly applied to the Curtiss-Wright School of Aviation in Chicago but was denied each time.
-He got a job there as a janitor and unofficially sat in on classes until an instructor managed to secure a place for him and was the first Black student at the school.
-Robinson pushed for equal opportunities for Blacks during his early career and was able to open his eponymous aviation school in addition to initiating a program for Black pilots at Tuskegee Institute.
+He got a job there as a janitor and unofficially sat in on classes until an instructor managed to secure a place for him, and he was the first Black student at the school.
+Robinson pushed for equal opportunities for Blacks during his early career and opened his eponymous aviation school in addition to initiating a program for Black pilots at Tuskegee Institute.
 Robinson's achievements as an aviator were in stark contrast to the limited opportunities for most Blacks in aviation careers.
 They were an important factor in reducing racially based prohibitions in the United States.